Abdul-Muttalib ibn Hashem "Grandfather of the Prophet"

 When the Abyssinians, led by Abraha, aimed to destroy the Kaaba, Abd al-Muttalib approached Abraha to retrieve his confiscated camels.
 Abraha was surprised and questioned why he cared more about his camels than the Kaaba.
 Abd al-Muttalib replied, 'I am the owner of the camels, and the Kaaba has its Owner who will protect it".
 Then he hung onto the Kaaba's curtains, reciting:

-'O God, if it is the doing of Your servant to defend his camels, Then defend Your own today against the People of the Cross.
+'O God, if it is the doing of your servant to defend his camels, then defend Your own today against the People of the Cross.
 They have brought their camels and goods to abuse Your children; the matter belongs to You and is with You, so act as You will.

-Zamzam well was dug after Jurhum buried it when they took control of Mecca.
-Historians mention that it was dug through repeated and truthful visions, almost as if it was an inspiration from Allah, guiding Abd al-Muttalib to purify his soul and illuminate his spirit.
+The Zamzam well was dug after Jurhum buried it when they took control of Mecca.
+Historians mention that it was dug through repeated and truthful visions, almost as if it were an inspiration from Allah, guiding Abd al-Muttalib to purify his soul and illuminate his spirit.
 It is also mentioned that at the time of digging Zamzam, he had only one son, Harith.
 When he encountered the oppression from Quraysh at that time, he vowed that if he were granted ten sons, he would sacrifice one of them at the Kaaba for God.

 When he was blessed with ten sons and realized that they would prevent him from fulfilling his vow, he informed them of his pledge.
 They agreed, so he gathered them and intended to cast lots among them.
 He instructed each one to write their names on a piece of paper.
 After they wrote their names, each paper was placed in a bowl, and an expert was ordered to mix them thoroughly.
 The lot fell upon Abdullah, his son and the father of Prophet Muhammad (peace be upon him).

 Despite Abdullah being the dearest of his sons, he began to prepare to sacrifice him.
 However, this action troubled Quraysh and his brothers, who hurried to him, urging him not to proceed until he sought an excuse (a way out) from the vow.
 They feared that if he did this, it would set a precedent, and people would continue sacrificing their sons.
-They urged him to consult a priestess and soothsayer in the Hijaz region.
+They urged him to consult a priestess and a soothsayer in the Hijaz region.
 When they reached her, she advised them to offer a ransom, ten camels, and cast lots between the sacrifice and the camels.
 If the lot fell on the camels, they should add more camels until the lot fell on them.

 When they gathered the required number of camels, Abd al-Muttalib prayed, and then they brought Abdullah and ten camels.
 The lot fell on Abdullah.
 They increased the number of camels, but the lot still fell on Abdullah.
 They continued to increase the number of camels until they reached a hundred.
 Finally, they struck again, and the lot fell on the camels.
 Quraysh said, 'Your ransom has been accepted, Abd al-Muttalib, but he wanted to be absolutely sure.
 It's narrated that he struck for a second and third time, and the lot fell on the camels.
 The camels were then sacrificed, and the meat was left for people without hindrance or prevention.